PTsolvers/Galileo23-MC1-GPU/README.md

     julia> MPI.MPI_LIBRARY_VERSION_STRING
     "Open MPI v3.1.4, package: Open MPI root@node01.octopoda Distribution, ident: 3.1.4, repo rev: v3.1.4, Apr 15, 2019\0"
     ```
 10. Let's try now to run some basic plotting scripts within Julia and get the output inlined to VSCode.
-For this, you need to install the [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extension on the node (as you did already on your laptop) and start julia using the `Command Palette` of VSCode (`>Julia: Start REPL`).
-Change to the correct directory using the shell mode of julia:
+For this, you need to install the [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extension on the node (as you did already on your laptop) and start Julia using the `Command Palette` of VSCode (`>Julia: Start REPL`).
+Change to the correct directory using the "shell mode" of Julia (by typing `;` in the REPL):
     ```julia-repl
     shell> cd Galileo23-MC1-GPU/scripts_start/
-      /home/course11/Galileo23-MC1-GPU/scripts_start
+    /home/courseN/Galileo23-MC1-GPU/scripts_start
     ```
-    In the [scripts_start](scripts_start) folder, run the [scripts_start/visu_2D.jl](scripts_start/visu_2D.jl) script with:
+    In the [scripts_start](scripts_start) folder, run the [scripts_start/visu_2D.jl](scripts_start/visu_2D.jl) script as:
     ```julia-repl
     julia> include("visu_2D.jl")
     ```
     which should produce a heatmap of a Gaussian distribution in 2D.
 11. Finally, you should at this stage be able to run the following scripts to make sure MPI-based GPU selection and GPU-aware MPI is running as expected in Julia.
 Exit Julia and go to the [scripts_start](scripts_start) folder:
     ```
     cd scripts_start
     ```